haojiang99/zed-org/README.md

 ### Setting Up Checkbox Toggle

-After installing the extension, set up the `Alt+C` shortcut to toggle checkboxes:
+After installing the extension, set up the `Alt+C` shortcut to toggle checkboxes directly:

 1. Press `Ctrl+K` then `Ctrl+S` (or `Cmd+K` `Cmd+S` on macOS)
 2. Add this to your keymap: